 You begin the epic fight between equals.
-To your surprise, while your doppleganger is initially happy to let you beat him in the face, it's not long before he decides he's had enough and you have to start changing up the moves a little.
+To your surprise, while your doppelganger is initially happy to let you beat him in the face, it's not long before he decides he's had enough and you have to start changing up the moves a little.
 Not much, but a bit.
-He's got a lot of life too, so while you're victorious soon enough, it takes a while.
-Soon though, his body lies at your feet, and you get a sad realisation of the briefness of life and your small place in the universe.
+He's got a lot of life too, so it takes a while.
+Soon though, his body lies at your feet, and you have a sad realisation of the briefness of life and your small place in the universe.
 It is a moment of existential dread unlike any you have ever experienced.
 No loot though.
 Cheap bastard.
 Well, on with the adventure!

 Then you sneeze so hard that your skull flies out and smashes against the wall.
 Fucking dust allergies.